eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Extra: Experience with Hardware
 		* Masters in Computer Science or similar discipline
 	- skill set:
 		* We are seeking a Senior Software Engineer - Computer Vision / Machine Learning to join an exciting new program that sits at the intersection of agriculture, machine learning, and robotics.
-Details are confidential but, similar to Blue River’s existing See & Spray product, this program has tremendous potential to help farmers, to shape global farming practices, and to have a major impact on one of America’s most iconic brands.
+Details are confidential but, similar to Blue River's existing See & Spray product, this program has tremendous potential to help farmers, to shape global farming practices, and to have a major impact on one of America's most iconic brands.
 If that sounds interesting, please read on!
 		* Implementing deep-learning-based classification systems for identifying, characterizing, and classifying various farm-related objects using camera, radar, LiDAR, etc.
 		* Exploring and developing new methods for improving detection performance and increasing the speed of processing
 		* Working with the Software team to transition processing from desktop/server class machines to real-time, field robotic systems
 		* Work with systems software engineers to help architect and develop data processing and annotation pipelines for continuous system monitoring and improvement
-		* Bachelor’s Degree in Computer Vision or Machine Learning required, graduate degree preferred
+		* Bachelor's Degree in Computer Vision or Machine Learning required, graduate degree preferred
 		* 5+ years developing algorithms and solving problems in computer vision/perception
 		* 3+ years in developing machine learning systems, with extensive experience on deep learning systems (Tensorflow preferred)
 		* Adept with latest research in perception, machine learning, deep learning and robotics.
 Someone active in community reading conference research papers